cap-js/docs/about/bad-practices.md

 ### Code-Generating AI <UnderConstruction/>

 - Don't confuse "[*Generative AI*](https://en.wikipedia.org/wiki/Generative_artificial_intelligence)" with '*Code-generating AI*' ...
-- Even though it's AI generated the usual drawbacks for generated code apply:
+- Even though it's AI-generated the usual drawbacks for generated code apply:
   - **No single points to fix** all that code that was generated last year
   - One off approach → doesn't help much in evolutionary, iterative development
   - ...